Decades in the making.

+This curriculum began in an effort to fill a void.
+Since there was no Sunday School curriculum from a distinctly Reformed Baptist perspective at the time, we set out to create our own.
 Trekking Through the Testaments strives to teach the truth of the Bible to children in a way that builds a correct understanding of God and man.
 All are depraved with an inherited sin nature.
 The only hope is that God in His mercy will save all those who call upon Him.
 Man cannot come to God unless the Holy Spirit draws him.
 Christ Jesus sacrificed Himself to take on the sins of His people.

 Trekking Through the Testaments was made with small churches in mind.